LirioMendoza/InteractiveDigitalLibrary/Documentation.md

 You should ensure that you have installed npm (Node Package Manager), to checked this you can use the command: npm -v

-### Installation Steps.

-On the terminal, you navigate to the directory where you want to store the project, there you will clone it from the repository from GitHub: https://github.com/LirioMendoza/InteractiveDigitalLibrary
-Once you have done that, Navigate to the Project Directory and install the dependencies.

 ### Configuration.

 Since you will need to realize the authentication, you will need to configure environment variables so you need to create a .env file, in this you should put 4 variables: